top of page

 This course appeals to various learning styles and provides an atmosphere that expands students' reading and writing experiences, fostering individual and academic growth.
 Lively, engaging in-class discussions and small group projects will be an integral component, as well as weekly vocabulary and grammar review.

+Writing assignments will feature responses to literature, a variety of essays, creative pieces such as a faith-based reflection, professional writing for the workplace, and a detailed step-by-step guide through the process of writing a research paper.
 Students will be exposed to numerous styles of writing through a multi-genre survey of literature both modern and historical.
 Texts will take the form of engaging short stories and poetry, as well as novels and novel excerpts.
 Literary study will be infused with historical applications for a better understanding of the social and historical context of the readings.

+The class includes an Honors option, as well as the opportunity for accommodations.
 Building a foundation for high school and beyond, this course will give students confidence to approach sources from a variety of backgrounds.

 Please note the course is offered three times throughout the day in order to maximize student scheduling flexibility.